fa15073/big/start.md

 1. egomaniacal
 2. altruistic
 3. alternative

-4.
-5.
-6.
-alteration
+4. alteration
-alter ego
+5. alter ego
-alternate (adj.)
+6. alternate (adj.)
-d.
-e.
-f.
+a. change
+b. other possible
+c. interested in the welfare of others
-one's other self
+d. one's other self
-a choice
+e. a choice
-morbidly, obsessively
-wrapped up in oneself
+f. morbidly, obsessively wrapped up in oneself

 Do you understand the words?
 If you have begun to understand these thirteen words, you will be able to respond to the following questions.